Links on SoundGuys may earn us a commission. Learn more.

 Some designs and tastes you either love or loathe.
 The Chrysler PT Cruiser or Marmite come to mind as examples, and one might add the Shure AONIC 215 Gen 2 to the list.
 Audio industry giant Shure returns with incremental improvements on the polarizing AONIC 215.
 The actual drivers remain unchanged, while the TW2 Bluetooth pack and mobile app see the most improvements.
 Going against the grain, the cabled hook design might not suit everyone’s style, but it’s secure.
 Do the great sound and modular design work?

-Editor’s note: this Shure AONIC 215 Gen 2 review was updated on November 30, 2021, to address the hookless Shure AONIC Free.
+Editor’s note: this Shure AONIC 215 Gen 2 review was updated on August 24, 2022, to add to the alternatives section, add a FAQ section, tally the mic score, and update formatting.

 What’s it like to use Shure AONIC 215 Gen 2?